Good to know tips to and how to maximise your time in the chair...

 - Why does bridal makeup cost more than "regular" makeup?

 - An enquiry is made, the artist provides information on pricing, the booking process and any other details necessary.
-There is usually questions from both ends, so there is a lot of emailing back and forth that goes on, which takes time.
+There is usually questions from both ends, so there is more emailing back and forth that goes on, which takes time.

 - Trials often take up more time than a regular makeover as you are both figuring out, creating, and perfecting the right look.
 For example, I allot 90mins to be sure, but charge the same as a 60min appt.

 - When I take a booking, I take the time to put together a bridal contract.
 These are forwarded via Docusign, as digitally signing a contract is more convenient for brides - rather than printing, signing and either posting back or else scanning and emailing back.
 Docusign is a service that I pay for, specifically for bridal contracts.

 - Between the trial/booking and the wedding I am open to as much correspondence as the bride needs regarding details of the day, questions, tips etc.